catelinn/data-analysis-portfolio/README.md

 [web_scraping_Indeed_jobs.ipynb](https://github.com/catelinn/data-analysis-portfolio/tree/master/projects/web%20scraper%20for%20indeed%20jobs)

-In this project, I have developed a scraper that extract key information about the jobs found on [www.indeed.com](www.indeed.com) based on cutomizable search keyword and location.
+In this project, I have developed a scraper that extract key information of the jobs found on [www.indeed.com](www.indeed.com) based on cutomizable search keyword and location.
 It involves the following step: inspect the website to decide the elements to work with; scrape the HTML using `requests`; parse the data from the result using `beautifulSoup`; repeat the process for multiple pages; and then generalize the scraper for generals search.

 **Result:** Job data saved in `.csv` file.